 By participating in outdoor activities, our students start to allow the quiet and natural consequences of the wilderness to teach healthier coping skills and emotional control.
 This results in the development of coping strategies that replace self-harm and support recovery; the reduction of damaging behavioral issues; an increase in self-awareness and confidence; increased resilience and the ability to overcome stress and anxiety.

-Why Choose Trails Carolina Wilderness Therapy?
+Why Choose Trails Carolina For Youth Mental Health Support?

 Trails Carolina can help.
 Call us today to learn more.

 A Transformative Experience Awaits In The Blue Ridge Mountains

 There are many significant considerations when families are searching for ways to better support children who are struggling.

 For our students, these struggles can include depression, anxiety, low self-esteem, defiant behaviors, school refusal or poor academic performance, challenges forming peer and familial relationships, difficulty processing trauma, working through attachment issues, video game or technology addiction, and/or experimenting with drugs or inappropriate sexual relationships.

 In the range of treatment options, wilderness therapy combined with a wilderness treatment center has been found to be extremely beneficial compared to other interventions.
 Duration of care is relatively short (70-90 days) compared to that of a therapeutic boarding school ( 9-12 months), while assessment, diagnoses, and lasting results are high (read wilderness therapy reviews).

 The cost of wilderness therapy is also an important consideration when choosing between treatment facilities.
 At Trails Carolina, tuition is based on a daily rate of $715 per day for our Youth Groups (10-13) and $675 for our Adolescent Groups (14-17).